How Does Turkey Fight Against COVID-19?

 Even, foreigners living in Turkey do not need a specific application, they can benefit from free treatment in the fight against COVID-19.

-Turkey has also provided medical assistance and protective material to 34 countries where COVID-19 cases are the most densely seen such as Italy, Spain and the USA.
+Turkey has also provided medical assistance and protective material to 34 countries where COVID-19 cases are the most densely seen such as Italy, Spain, and the USA.

 Is There a Curfew in Turkey?

 One of the issues that are most curious about Turkey is curfew.
 Currently, curfew has been declared only for people under 20 and over 65 years in Turkey.
-The government has called for people between these ages that they should not leave their home unless they have to.
+The government has called for people between these ages that they should not leave their homes unless they have to.
 Moreover, the regulation of carrying passengers with half capacity on all public transportation vehicles was introduced.

 Intercity travels can only be made with permission.
-The public and private sector provide flexible working hours with a minimum of people.
+The public and private sectors provide flexible working hours with a minimum of people.
 Public social areas such as restaurants, cafes, bars, night clubs are temporarily closed.
 People pay attention to the social distance in their daily lives and the use of masks is mandatory.
 For this purpose, the state has started distributing masks for free.

 Schools have been on holiday as of March 16 and are expected to be closed until June 1 at the earliest.
 In this context, it has been ensured that education continues without interruption with the broadcasts made through state channels within the scope of distance education.
 With private live-lessons held daily in private schools, students are provided to follow the curriculum completely.

 Regarding the latest news, Turkey continues to impose weekend curfews in 30 metropolitan provinces and the northern province of Zonguldak in April and May without hindering agriculture, health, and food services, as well as basic production activities.
-Health Minister Fahrettin Koca told that Turkey will be able to take a sigh of relief after the Ramadan and they plan to begin the normalization process on 28 May.
+Health Minister Fahrettin Koca told that Turkey will be able to take a sigh of relief after Ramadan and they plan to begin the normalization process on 28 May.